boc-tothefuture/openhab-jruby/docs/examples.md

 #### Or use the timed command feature to achieve the same thing

 The two timer examples above required an extra rule to keep track of the Light_Item state, so when it's turned off, the timer is cancelled.
-However, the [timed command](docs/usage/items/index.md#timed-commands) feature in the next example handles that automatically for you.
+However, the {OpenHAB::DSL::Items::TimedCommand timed command} feature in the next example handles that automatically for you.

 ```ruby